 - Interactive phones

 New technologies, especially internet based technologies, are presenting new challenges (and opportunities) for young people.
-Staffs receive e-safety training.
-All laptops and computers are installed with appropriate parental security.
+Staffs receive on-going e-safety training.
+All laptops and computers are installed with appropriate children security.
 Meaning no child or member of staff is able to access any harmful sites.

 Teaching and learning